CC-HIC/ccanonym/README.md

 2. Using `sdc.trial` to find the most suitable parameters such as K-anonymity or L-diversity.
 If it is specified in the SOP, then this step can be skipped.

-3. Create the new ccdata using `anonymisation` function.
+3. Create the new cleanEHR using `anonymisation` function.

 ## Template code